 (also called a variable)

-must be somewhere in a class
+and that Field must be somewhere in a class:

-To do this, we create a Game object
+To do this, we create a Game object that contains

 contains the references to all the heroes and monsters.

-The code of the Game object
+The code of the Game object will be in the class Game.

-Hero is a Field
+In class Hero is a Field

 int numberDefeatedMonsters = 0;